fontm2/SecureVPSsetup/README.md

 #### pwd

-pwd returns you the absolut path of your current location
+pwd returns you the absolute path of your current location

 #### mkdir